Lakshmi Kumara Tatacharya

 Lakshmi Kumara Tatacharya (லக்ஷ்மீ குமார தாத்தாச்சாரியார்), (1571–1643) was a prominent saint and guru of the Sri Vaishnava tradition of Hinduism.
-He was the preceptor of Vedanta Desika.
 He served as the rajaguru (royal preceptor) for a ruler of the Vijayanagara Empire, Venkatapati Raya.
 He was also the overseer of a number of sacred temples known as the Divya Desams, including Srirangam, Kanchipuram, Tirumala, Melkote, and Srivilliputtur.

 Biography

 According to Sri Vaishnava tradition, Lakshmi Kumara Tatacharya is regarded to trace his descent from various acharyas of Sri Vaishnava philosophy such as Nathamuni, Ramanuja, and Tirumala Nambi.
-His father, Sundara Desika, and paternal uncle, Panchamada Bhandanam Tatacharya, served as the royal preceptors of the emperor before he inherited their role.
+His father, Sundara Desika, and paternal uncle, Panchamata Bhanjanam Tatacharya, served as the royal preceptors of the emperor before he inherited their role.

 During his role as the royal preceptor, he brought a large army from Vijayanagara and drove away unrighteous people from the Divya Desams of Srirangam, Kanchipuram, Srivilliputtur, Alagar Koyil, Kumbakonam and many other places and restored the ritual traditions of Ramanuja, as well as appointing overseers and offering grants to these sites.
 He is described to have gilded the mulavar vimanam (the pyramidal structure over the sanctum sanctorum) of Tirupati, Kanchipuram, and renovated the parts of the Srirangam Temple.
 He constructed the hundred-pillared mandapa of the Varadharaja Perumal Temple and renovated its shrines of the said temple, which records his work in its stone tablets.

 Lakshmi Kumara Tatacharya offered his guidance to the rulers of the Vijayanagara Empire regarding matters of righteousness.
 He was the only person to hold the twin positions of rajaguru and chief minister of the state.
 He travelled all around the country for the purpose of educating people from various sections of society to follow the path of righteousness.